 George Ennever (alias: Morris)

-George Ennever, thirty-four years of age, brown hair, ruddy complexion, grey eyes, height - 5' 5 1/2, fled London with family after being named by fellow criminal as forger.
-He was convicted of disposing of forged Bank of England notes at the Warwick Assizes on Monday, 12th August, 1812.
-He was sentenced to death.
-According to the 24th August edition of the Oxford Journal, “Previous to the Judge leaving town on Friday, his Lordship was pleased to reprieve all the prisoners under sentence of death.”
-George’s sentence was changed to Transportation for Life.
+George Ennever, aged 34, with brown hair, ruddy complexion, grey eyes, and standing 5’5½”, fled London with his family after being named by a fellow criminal as a forger.
+On 12 August 1816, he was convicted at the Warwick Assizes for disposing of forged Bank of England notes and sentenced to death.
+However, he was fortunate: according to the Oxford Journal of 24 August, “Previous to the Judge leaving town on Friday, his Lordship was pleased to reprieve all the prisoners under sentence of death.”
+George’s sentence was commuted to transportation for life.

 From The Times, 29th April, 1807...